efigi/cup-of-gamedev/_posts/2020-10-16-reasons-why-you-should-use-godot.markdown

 title:  "10 Reasons Why You Should Use Godot For Your Next Game"
 author: efigi
 date: 2020-10-16
-categories: "Gamedev"
+categories: "Engine"
-image: assets/images/2020-10-17_unity_is_better_than_godot_v1.png
+image: assets/images/godot_logo_v1.png

-tags: "gamedev"
+tags: Godot Unity Game Engine
 ---

 I finally did it.
 I went ahead and installed Unity to try it out.